Goldfinger (soundtrack): Background

 Originally, Newley recorded a version of the theme song, but it was later re-recorded with Bassey's voice for the film and soundtrack album.
 In 1992, Newley's version was released for the 30th Anniversary of James Bond on film, in the compilation collectors edition The Best of Bond...
 James Bond.

 The score was composed by Barry, making this his second, credited Bond score.
-The score makes regular use of instrumental arrangements of the title theme, as well as the Bond theme from Dr. No used in the gun barrel sequence.
+The score makes regular use of instrumental arrangements of the title theme, as well as the "James Bond Theme" from Dr. No used in the gun barrel sequence.
 The score makes heavy use of brass.
-The distinctive music for Goldfinger's henchman, Oddjob, makes use of repeated strokes on a metallic anvil.
-Metallic chimes are also heard in many scenes associated with Oddjob or gold, notably that in which the dead golden girl is discovered.
-The very effective use of music and various sound effects in the film won it an Academy Award for Best Sound Editing.
+The distinctive music for Auric Goldfinger (Gert Fröbe)'s henchman, Oddjob (Harold Sakata), makes use of repeated strokes on a metallic anvil.
+Metallic chimes are also heard in many scenes associated with Oddjob or gold, notably that in which the dead golden girl Jill Masterson (Shirley Eaton) is discovered.
+The very effective use of music and various sound effects in the film won it an Academy Award for Best Sound Effects at the 37th Academy Awards.
 The album reached No. 1 on the Billboard 200 – the first James Bond soundtrack to do so, and spent 70 total weeks on the chart, but for reasons that remain unclear, received no RIAA certification.